-If you get caught out in one of the thunderstorms, you are likely to get drenched right through to your skin.
+Getting caught out in a heavy thunderstorm will likely get you drenched right through to your skin.
 If you’re out walking and there’s no place to take shelter, the rains will be intense enough, at times, to make you feel as if someone has emptied a bucket of water over your head.
-If you have a really strong umbrella, that might help provided the winds are calm.
-Small, fragile, umbrellas will do little to keep you dry during a seasonal rain storm in Mexico.
+A strong umbrella might help provided the winds are calm; small, fragile, umbrellas will be of limited use during a seasonal rain storm in Mexico.

 Driving during Mexico’s rain season

 Most major highways in Mexico have adequate drainage systems, but it’s as well to look out for areas where water may have built-up, especially around long, winding, bends and where the road topography doesn’t lend itself to immediate drainage.
 Drivers on Mexico’s highways don’t always regulate their speed during rain storms, so be extra vigilant.

 Extreme care needs to be taken on mountain roads and remote byways which, in addition to becoming a driving hazard in torrential rain storms, may also suffer soil erosion that can cause landslides.
 It’s not uncommon to see collapsed sections of road on byways and rural roads in remote areas of Mexico caused by sudden and massive storms during the rain season.
 Having an adequate auto insurance policy for your road trip in Mexico is essential to help you deal with any unforeseen mishaps caused by heavy storms.